 - Name, mailing address and phone number of the Grantee.

-- The project’s Executive Document Summary number (EDS#) which may be obtained from the grant agreement or contract.
+- The project’s contract # which may be obtained from the grant agreement or contract.

 - Expenses summarized by Task.
 Total expenses claimed for the task must be in relative proportion to the percent of work completed for that task (as shown on the progress report).
 Expenses invoiced must not cause a deficit in the Task budget.
 The total amount requested on the invoice must match the total on the Itemization of Invoice Expenditures form.